Sindhura-b/Behavioral-cloning/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-Nvidia autonomous vehicle team's model architecture has been implemented in this project (model.py lines 92-103).
+NVIDIA autonomous vehicle team's model architecture has been implemented in this project (model.py lines 92-103).
 Model consists of 5 convolutional layers with different depths ranging from 24 to 64 and filter sizes of 5x5 and 3x3.
 Output of each layer is activated by 'ReLu' function.
 The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 93).
 Following these layers flatten and fully connected layers with different depths 100, 50, 1 are added to the model.

 #### 2. Attempts to reduce overfitting in the model